Contact Us

 • It is important to clarify that any agreement or contract entered into for surrogacy shall be valid and shall not be considered unlawful considering that they are not expressly prohibited by the Colombian legal system.
 In this regard, the contract would be the result of the consent and capacity of the contracting parties by virtue of the exercise of their right to freedom and human dignity.

-In any case, among the obligations of the woman who rents the womb must be present the obligation to deliver the newborn once the nine months of pregnancy have elapsed, the birth has taken place, and to assign all the rights of the minor to the contracting parties.
+In any case, among the obligations of the gestational carrier must be included the obligation to deliver the newborn once the birth has taken place, and to assign all the rights of the minor to the contracting parties.
 Similarly, other clauses can be contemplated, such as not attempting to create a maternal-subsidiary relationship from the birth of the child, as well as not consuming alcohol, hallucinogenic or harmful substances during pregnancy.

 The contract must specify the compensation that the surrogate woman will receive for the fulfillment of the obligations stipulated for the surrogacy, which could be a sum agreed upon for the gestation, care, and medical expenses generated during the pregnancy.

-In our firm AGT Abogados, we do not recommend the interested parties to make verbal contracts since there is no proof of the agreement in the event that the woman who rents the womb creates ties with the newborn and decides to keep it as her own.
+In AGT Attorneys, we do not recommend the interested parties to make verbal contracts since there is no proof of the agreement.
+Hence, it will be helpful to avoid conflicts in the future within the same parties.
 Therefore, in the event of a possible lawsuit, it is important to have all the evidence of the agreement made.

 What are the implications of surrogacy in Colombia?

 • Assignment of all rights.
-The woman who rents the womb must comply with her obligation to deliver the newborn once the birth has taken place, ceding all the rights she would have had over the minor under the obligatory nature of the contract signed by the parties and in the best interest of the minor, terminating the rights of the surrogate mother.
+The gestational carrier must comply with her obligation to deliver the newborn once the birth has taken place, transferring the rights to the intended parent(s), among others included in the contract.

 • Permission of Exit of the Minor.
-In case the baby is the child of a foreigner, the parent who is not going to travel with the minor must voluntarily grant written permission for the minor to leave the country, which must be authenticated before a notary or consular authority.
-Without prejudice of the previous, when there is a dispute over the custody of the minor, the parent of the minor may file a claim for permission to leave the country directed against the other party before a family judge.
+In case the child has foreign parents, the parent who is not going to travel with the minor must voluntarily grant written permission for the minor to leave the country.

 • Civil registration of birth.
 The birth of a newborn must be registered in the civil registry.
 This procedure must be carried out by the child's parents within the month following its birth.
 The state recognizes through the civil registry the rights and duties of Colombians before society and the family.

 • Lawsuits.
-If the surrogate mother or woman who rents the womb refuses to deliver the newborn, the contracting parents may file a lawsuit before the courts in order to demand that the woman complies with the conditions agreed upon in the contract.
+If the gestational carrier refuses to deliver the newborn, the contracting parents may file a lawsuit before the courts in order to demand that the woman complies with the conditions agreed upon in the contract.

-Likewise, the woman may file a lawsuit to obtain custody and personal care of the child because she is the gestating mother, in which the specific case must be analyzed very well, analyzing if there was a written contract, evidence that proves the tests taken to the surrogate mother, the origin of the eggs that gave birth to the baby, payment consignments, among others.
+Likewise, the woman may file a lawsuit to obtain custody and personal care of the child because she is the gestating mother, in which the specific case must be analyzed very well, analyzing if there was a written contract, the origin of the fertilized eggs, payment consignments, among others.
 After gathering all the information, the judge should be able to determine the purpose of the pregnancy was to believer the child to the contracting party.

 How much does a surrogacy process cost in Colombia?